marcinma/k8s-5days/day1/07_networking/task.md

 curl 127.0.0.1:5002/api/v1/info
 ```

-# How redis handle data
+# How redis keeps data

 - list volume - find one created by redis
 *Use  container inspect*